-Group robbed, detained, stripped naked and forced to hug, crown claims
+Group robbed, stripped naked and forced to hug, Crown says

 While in the room, the complainants were assaulted and threatened by the accused, Vaili told the court.

-Mudford had a hammer and used it to assault them, while continuing to ask where Rome was as he owed him money.
+Mudford had a hammer and used it to assault them, while continuing to ask where Rome was as he owed him money, Vaili said.

-Mudford asked how much money they had as the accused continued to assault them with their hands and weapons, Vaili said.
+Mudford asked how much money they had as the accused continued to assault them with their hands and weapons, the prosecutor said.

 The complainants were then asked to log in to their bank accounts to show them how much money they had.